 Bounce rate is the percentage of single-page visits or visits in which the person left your site from the entrance (landing) page.
 Use this metric to measure visit quality – a high bounce rate generally indicates that site entrance pages aren’t relevant to your visitors.
 The more compelling your landing pages, the more visitors will stay on your site and convert.
 You can minimize bounce rates by tailoring landing pages to each keyword and ad that you run.
 Landing pages should provide the information and services that were promised in the ad copy.

-Based on this definition, bounce rate is calculated as follows:
+Based on this definition, the bounce rate is calculated as follows:

 Bounce rate = Number of single page visits / Total number of entrances to that page

 Analytics software reports the bounce rate for single pages as well as website average, usually calculated by averaging the bounce rate for all pages of the site.
 High bounce rates (more than 50 to 60%) indicate a problem in your online marketing.
 Assuming that your website performance is not an issue, then visitors are leaving your website because the landing page is not providing the information they need.
 In this case, you need to assess: